thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 The Maximum Fragment Length Negotiation (MFL) extension has been superseded by the Record Size Limit (RSL) extension {{!RFC8449}}.
-Implementations in compliance with this specification MUST implement the RSL extension and SHOULD use it to indicate their RAM limitations.
+Implementations in compliance with this specification MUST implement the RSL extension and MUST use it to indicate their RAM or record-size limitations unless the default record sizes, which require approximately 18 KB of memory for TLS 1.3 ciphertext and associated processing buffers, are acceptable for the IoT deployment.

 # Crypto Agility